abrisse/finary/README.md

 The Anaxago Provider allows to automatically sync your Anaxago investments with your Finary Account.

-Each waiting & ongoing Anaxago investment will be synchonized with a dedicated `Generic Asset` on Finary side:
+Each waiting & ongoing Anaxago investment will be synchonized with a dedicated `Crowlending` on Finary side:

 * new investments are created
 * ongoing investments are updated (notably the current price)